sfigg/commercialization-public/test/hlk/windows-hardware-lab-kit.md

 Watch this video to learn more about playlists.
 > [!VIDEO https://assets.windowsphone.com/970594d5-fef1-4fc6-84ab-289a192cd107/WinHEC_HLK_Playlists_InvariantCulture_Default.mp4]

-### Windows HLK filters
+## Download Windows HLK Filters

 When there is a problem in either a Windows HLK test or in the operating system itself that causes certification tests to fail incorrectly, we create an errata that allows partners to bypass the problematic test.
 Most errata use filters to automatically filter the failure from the submission results.
 Filters are applied within Windows HLK Studio.

 - [Download Windows HLK filters](https://docs.microsoft.com/en-us/windows-hardware/test/hlk/user/windows-hardware-lab-kit-filters)

-## Additional Windows HLK supplemental test content
+## Download Windows HLK Supplemental Test Content

+### Supplemental Content for Graphics, Media, and Mean Time Between Failures (MTBF) Tests

-Additional supplemental content downloads are required for some tests related to graphics, media, and mean time between failures (MTBF).
+Supplemental test content downloads are required for some tests related to graphics, media, and mean time between failures (MTBF).
 Download these files to complete Windows HLK testing in these areas.

 Required downloads for tests that use supplemental content: